kig/musicgen-stream/README.md

 ## Usage

-Requirements: Docker and  `ffplay` (from `ffmpeg`).
+Requirements: Docker, `curl` and  `ffplay` (from `ffmpeg`).
 24GB VRAM for musicgen-large, 8GB is ok for small.
 RTX 3090 can generate three interleaved streams faster than realtime.

 ```
 bash start.sh